AbdelrahmanMosly/Weather-ORama/README.md

 ### Weather Station Integration

 - Integrated with the Open-Meteo API to simulate real-time weather data.
-- The mock fetches weather information such as temperature, humidity, and wind speed for specified locations.
+- The Weather Station mock fetches weather information such as temperature, humidity, and wind speed for specified locations.
 - Data is periodically sent to the Central Station system for storage and retrieval, mimicking the behavior of actual weather stations.

 ### Kafka Connection